Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 **Distance Sensing**
 - **Ultrasonic Sensors**
   - **Placement:** front, back, left and right sides
-  - **Reason:** We use 4 ultrasonic sensor to detect the distance of the vehicle from the wall so that the vehicle can stay within an ideal distance from the wall and avoiding collision with objects.
+  - **Reason:** We use four ultrasonic sensor to detect the distance of the vehicle from the wall so that the vehicle can stay within an ideal distance from the wall and avoiding collision with objects.